mrumi/MetaCompare2.0/README.md

 Download link: https://zenodo.org/records/10626079

-Command-line option for downloading: `wget https://zenodo.org/api/records/10626079/files/metacmpDB.tar.gz/content`
+Database can be downloaded from Zenodo either manually or using the following command: `wget https://zenodo.org/api/records/10626079/files/metacmpDB.tar.gz/content`

 Uncompress the database before using.